-In 2016, the Company is forecasting gold production of 22,000 ounces.
-Production is expected to come from the Cayhua and Laura zones, along with continued production from Susan, Diana, the Diana extension, plus nearby Scree Slope material.
+In 2016, the Company is forecasting gold production of 23,000 ounces.
+Production is expected to come mainly from the Cayhua zone, along with continued production from Susan, Diana, the Diana extension, plus nearby Scree Slope material.

 The 2016 Corihuarmi capital budget is \$2.7 million for a heap leach pad and waste dump expansion.
 This expansion is to accommodate all of the material that is scheduled to be mined and stacked from mid 2016 until the first quarter of 2017.
-The 2017 capital budget is \$2.1 million for a heap leach pad to accommodate all of the material to be mined until the end of 2017 when mining operations are currently scheduled to cease.
+During the first nine months of 2016 \$1.6 million have been incurred on construction of a heap leach pad.

-Exploration activities at Corihuarmi are expected to continue at the end of 2016 and possibly during 2017, but the nature and extent of the activity will depend on the available financial resources.
+An exploration program of 6,480 meters was started at Corihuarmi during October 2016.
+The objective of the exploration program is to extend the life of mine into 2019.
+The estimated cost of the drill program is \$0.7 million.
 Exploration activities at Ollachea include a 5,200m drill program on the eastern extension of the Minapampa ore zone as a continuation of the drilling campaign of 2013.
-The estimated cost of the drill program is \$1.2 million.
+The estimated cost of the drill program is \$1.2 million, of which \$658,000 have been expensed during the third quarter of 2016.